JoyalJoyMadeckal/Network-Analysis/README.md

-# Social-Media-Assignment-2
+# Tweet Reach Network Analysis
-This project is for assignment 2 as a part of Social Media and Network Analysis Course
+The repository consists of code for generation of network graphs and sentiment analysis of tweets